notslang/jade-book/views/_ch2.md

 ------------------------
 **ProTip**
 Most editors let you manipulate entire blocks of code by selecting several lines and then pressing Tab to indent the block or Shift + Tab to "de-dent" it.
+This is very useful when working in a whitespace-significant language like Jade.

 ------------------------